rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

-Copenhagen extended SXL (1.0.13)
+Copenhagen extended SXL (RSMP++)
 ================================
 Specification

 Draft 9

-This document defines supplements to the official signal exchange list (SXL) defined for traffic light controllers (TLC).
+This document defines supplements to the signal exchange list (SXL) defined for traffic light controllers (TLC).

-### Versions of SXL for TLC

-  * SXL 1.0.7:        The official SXL used for traffic light controllers (official supported version)
-  * SXL 1.0.8-1.0.11: Extensions for coordination support Adds commands/statuses needed for coordination between TLCs
-  * SXL 1.0.12:       Revised traffic counting (draft, not finished)
-  * SXL 1.0.13:       SXL extensions by the City of Copenhagen
+The SXL extension was initiated by the City of Copenhagen to enable more flexible traffic management using the RSMP protocol.

+The extension focuses on four elements:

+- Ability to read and modify offset times
+- Ability to read and modify green times
+- Ability to read and modify time tables
+- Ability to get predicted time-to-green / time-to-red

 ### Added statuses/commands

-Below listed statuses and commands are the additions of SXL 1.0.13 from the previous SXL.
+Below listed statuses and commands are the additions of the SXL from the previous SXL.
 No statuses, commands or other message types has been removed.

 #### Added statuses